Charles McVety

-Dr. Charles McVety Recipient of the 2022 Martin Luther King Community Development Award.
-The 23rd Martin Luther King Jr. Celebration, “The Dream: Building an Equitable Tomorrow, Today,” took place on Saturday, January 15, 2022.
-There was a full representation from all three levels of government (Prime Minister Trudeau, Ontario Premier Doug Ford, and Toronto Mayor John Tory), Chiefs of Police in the Greater Toronto Area, Chief Commissioner of the Ontario Human Rights Commission and other dignitaries.
-Accompanying them are some of Canada’s finest artists, performers, community partners and stakeholders, MLK Community Winners and Scholarship Recipients.

 On October 27, 2020, the Legislative Assembly of Ontario passed a motion to "condemn the extreme and hateful invective of Charles McVety and oppose any efforts to make Canada Christian College into an accredited university."

-The Toronto Sun Headline said "Premier Ford stands up to over-the-top revenge".
-Warmington writes "Former Ontario premier Kathleen Wynne tweeted: “35 of us in opposition voted against Bill 213 so to its own shame and to the shame of all government members, McVety has their support".
-Warmington states "The only thing McVety was dangerous toward was Wynne’s quest to bring in changes to Ontario’s sex-ed curriculum.
-His campaigns derailed the first efforts when she was education minister under premier Dalton McGuinty.
-As premier, she got it through."
-He goes on to say "It’s important background not covered.
-It was Dr. Ben Levin who was dangerous.
-The former Ontario deputy minister of education, who taught at the University of Toronto’s Ontario Institute for Studies in Education (OISE), pleaded guilty in 2015 to possessing child pornography and counselling to commit sexual assault."

 Biography

 McVety is the son of Betty and Elmer S. McVety (1928-1993), who was a Christian and Missionary Alliance pastor, television preacher, and the founder of Canada Christian College.
 He was born in Winnipeg, Manitoba and moved with his family to Toronto in the mid-1960s.
 Charles McVety's grandfather, Hugh John McVety (1900-1962), had been dean of Winnipeg Bible College.
 Charles McVety's uncle was evangelist John Wesley White, an associate of Billy Graham.

 McVety is married to Jennifer McVety, Registrar of Canada Christian College, and has two adult children, Ryan, CEO of Canada Christian College, and Shannon, Executive Assistant at Canada Christian College.

 Education

 Charles McVety claims he received a Bachelor of Arts in 1980 at Canada Christian College in Winnipeg and his Master of Arts at the same college in 1984.
 McVety claims to have earned a Ph.D from Korea International Cultural University in 2017, calling his dissertation "The Betrayal of Conservative Values."
 In 2000, McVety received an honorary degree of "Doctor of Literature Honoris Causa" from Saint Petersburg State University.

 In an archived official biography of McVety from the Canada Christian College's website, McVety claims to have a Doctors of Ministry from California State Christian University, an unaccredited and unrelated private Christian college in the United States.